Charged with a DUI in Riverside County?

 - Completion of an 18-month alcohol education program SB38; $1,600 to attend

-- Up to a 2-year suspension of your driver’s license (may apply for restricted license after 90 days)
+- Up to a 2-year suspension of your driver’s license (may apply for a restricted license after 90 days)

 Third DUI Offense